FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Kinser include Kinsey, Kynsei, Kynsey, Kinzie, Kincey, Kingsley and others.

-More information is included under the topic Early Kinser Notables in all our PDF Extended History products.
+More information is included under the topic Early Kinser Notables in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

-Kinser Settlers in the United States in the 18th Century
+Kinser Settlers in United States in the 18th Century

-Kinser Settlers in the United States in the 19th Century
+Kinser Settlers in United States in the 19th Century

-Kinser Settlers in the United States in the 20th Century
+Kinser Settlers in United States in the 20th Century

 The Kinser Family Crest was acquired from the Houseofnames.com archives.
 The Kinser Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.